pandas-dev/pandas/doc/source/overview.rst

 Package overview
 ****************

-:mod:`pandas` is a library providing a set of convenient and powerful data structures for working with labeled statistical (financial, economic, econometric) data sets.
-We will refer to this data as *time series* and *cross-sectional* (or *longitudinal*) which are common terms in statistics and econometrics.
-It has multiple target audiences:
+:mod:`pandas` is a library providing, among other things, a set of convenient and powerful data structures for working with labeled statistical (financial, economic, econometric) data sets.
+We will refer to this data as *time series* and *cross-sectional* (or *longitudinal*) which are common terms in statistics and econometrics. pdnas has multiple target audiences:

-  * Non-developers who wish to be able to easily manipulate data sets in an interactive research environment.
+ * Users of R or MATLAB who wish to switch to Python for interactive data analysis and implementation of statistical models

+ * NumPy users who are looking for richer data structures for working with time series and cross-sectional data.

+ * System developers who wish to have a robust and well-tested library for building production applications involving such data sets.

 History
 -------

+pandas development began at AQR Capital Management (a quantitative hedge fund) in April 2008.
+It was open-sourced at the end of 2009 and continues to be actively used and maintained.

 Data structures at a glance
 ---------------------------